lauragonzaga/Cyclistic-Capstone-Project/README.md

 [Data Analysis SQL Queries](https://github.com/lauragonzaga/Cyclistic-Capstone-Project/blob/main/4.%20Analysing%20the%20Data.sql)

 Wrote some queries to find trends in the data.
-After that, I copied the resulting tables into Excel to save as a workbook for Tableau.
+After that, I copied the resulting tables into Excel to save as a workbook for Tableau.<br><br><br>

 ## Share 📊📈